k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

   - Access to LUIs can be defined on a user level.
   - Access to the methods that access LUIs can be defined on a role level.

 Using roles makes managing permissions much easier.
 It avoids having to manually grant sets of privileges user by user.
-For example, several users might be assigned the “administrator” role.
+For example, several users might be assigned as “administrators”.

 User access control management can be performed using either: